TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/bundles/bundle-cli.md

 - **Manifest.json**: The [manifest.json]({{< ref "plugins/how-to-serve-plugins/plugin-bundles#manifest" >}}) file
   contains the paths to the plugin source files and the name of the function implementing each plugin.
 The _manifest.json_ file is mandatory and must exist on the Tyk Gateway file system.
-By default the bundle file looks for a file named _manifest.json_ in the current working directory where the bundle command is run from.
+By default the bundle CLI looks for a file named _manifest.json_ in the current working directory where the bundle command is run from.
 The exact location can be specified using the `--manifest` command option.
 - **Plugin source code files**: The plugin source code files should be contained relative to the directory in which the